digitickets/omnipay-verifone-web-service/README.md

 ## What's Included

-This driver was originally written to support Session-Based transactions (except for refunds, which are non-session-based and were implemented).
+This driver was originally written to support Session-Based transactions (except for refunds, which are non session-based and were implemented).
 We then realised that Session-based didn't work for us, so Non Session-Based was implemented.

-If you register a token, by default repeat payments will be available on any payments, although actually making repeat payments is not yet implemented.
+The driver registers a token when any purchase is made.
+This means repeat payments will be available on any payments, although actually making repeat payments is not yet implemented.

 ## What's Not Included